DataDog/documentation/content/en/network_monitoring/cloud_network_monitoring/network_analytics.md

 ### Pivot to network path

-Hover over a row in the analytics table to pivot to [network path][11] and see the paths between the source and destination specified in NPM.
+Hover over a row in the analytics table to pivot to [network path][11] and see the paths between the source and destination specified in CNM.

 {{< img src="network_performance_monitoring/network_analytics/view_network_path.png" alt="Example of hovering over a row in the Analytics table to show the Network Path toggle" style="width:90%;">}}